fluxrider/jetslalom/README.md

   - I can't figure how to detect when the navigation (i.e. 3 button overlay) or status bar (i.e. clock, battery) overlays show up.
 I would love to pause when this happens.
 I tried 3 different ways to no avail.

 ### How to run the release files

+The web version is the already up at: https://fluxrider.github.io/projects/slalom/javascript.html

 The jar file is the simplest possible, which sadly still requires command line 101, and an intuition that when I write 'version' in the filename, it's not verbatim.
 ```